Analog current drive amplifier user manual

 EQ filter adjustments also done by soldering resistors.
 By design they must strictly stay between min and max values in Table 1.
 If you don't understand the idea or want to do filter in DSP then you can skip end of this section.
 And if you understand what you are doing here is Tina-Ti design file for filter response calculation.

 Using this filter when in mixed mode 1 it is possible to adjust response to within 1dB variation compared to response in voltage mode.
 Overall adjustment better to do in DSP.
 And absolute best option is to lower high frequency boost with first and second cut filters with this analog filter and resonance bump EQ to do in DSP.
 In such way SNR of the amp is improved.
-For this reason default filter configuration uses slight downward slope as this amp is meant to be used in mixed mode.
-Not voltage mode by default.
 Amplifier uses two RC filters in series to create desired slope.

 Another most problematic part of current drive amplifier is that at resonance output is increased.
 Good thing that in reality the SPL peak at resonance is a lot lower than expected from impedance audio driver graph.
 Second thing that in mixed mode amplifiers output impedance is pretty low at resonance and peak is low in SPL.
 So simple filter fixes this.